Linear prediction of point process times and marks: Introduction

+The developments so far are not specific to point processes.
+We will now turn to the more specific question of linear prediction of $N$.

 The next sections are laid out as follows.
-In Section \ref{sec:linear}, we specialise the means-square prediction problem to \emph{linear} prediction, which is tractable and has some well-known commonalities with discrete-time theory.
+In Section \ref{sec:linear}, we specialise the means-square prediction problem to \emph{linear} prediction, which is tractable and has well-known commonalities with discrete-time theory.
 The problem can be cast as one of projection onto linear subspaces, and leads to an integral equation with special structure (Theorem \ref{thm:innov}).
 In Section \ref{sec:computing_blp}, we discuss computing the linear predictor in several ways.
 A first method relies on an autoregressive formulation of the linear predictor as the solution to a set of differential equations; we show this is well-suited to the Hawkes process (Section \ref{sec:ar_example}).
-In the second method, we derive an innovations algorithm and suggest it applies best to shot-noise or Neymann-Scott processes.
-To illustrate our proposed methods, we conduct a simulation study in Section \ref{sec:simulation}, choosing a covariance kernel which allows exact solution.
-Section \ref{sec:application} examines an application to French polling data.
-Finally, we conclude by suggesting several avenues of further research.
+In the second method, we derive an innovations algorithm and suggest it applies best to Neymann-Scott processes (Section \ref{sec:ma_example}).
+To illustrate our proposed methods, we conduct a simulation study in Section \ref{sec:simulations} on two typical examples.
+Finally, we conclude by suggesting several avenues of further research in line with our findings.